 Fat: We use butter and sour cream in this recipe and plenty of it.
 Melt two sticks of unsalted butter and set out a cup of sour cream to get to room temperature.

-Liquid: While we mix our own heavy whipping cream and whole milk, you could use half-and-half, whole milk, or just heavy cream.
+Liquid: While we prefer heavy whipping cream in mashed potatoes, you could use half-and-half, whole milk, or just heavy cream.

 Seasoning: Keep it simple with salt and black pepper to taste.